MicrosoftDocs/architecture-center/docs/example-scenario/apps/build-cncf-incubated-graduated-projects-aks-content.md

 Azure.
 There is a negligible bandwidth cost.

 ### Virtual Macnine Scale Sets
-* A cost is associated with VMs used in Azure Virtual Macnine Scale Sets for the AKS cluster.
+* A cost is associated with VMs used in Azure Virtual Machine Scale Sets for the AKS cluster.
 See [Virtual Machine Scale Sets pricing](https://azure.microsoft.com/pricing/details/virtual-machine-scale-sets/linux) for more information.

 ### Storage
 * Storage costs are associated with each data disk required by the Rook installation.
 For this 3-node AKS cluster, the Rook configuration uses two data disks per node, 1 GB and 200 GB.
 See [Storage cost pricing](https://azure.microsoft.com/pricing/details/managed-disks) for more information.